donovantc/react-shared/README.md

 ## Future work

-Where this concept and structure becomes very useful, is when sharing business logic inside the application with Redux.
-It implies that, to a very large extent, a lot of the Redux Actions / Reducers / Middlewares can be shared between all platforms.
+Where this concept and structure becomes very useful, is when sharing business logic inside the application with one of the many application state management approaches (e.g. Redux, mobx).
+Taking Redux, for example, to a very large extent, a lot of the Redux Actions / Reducers / Middlewares can be shared between all platforms.
+I purposely left this implementation out so since so that each user can apply their own application state management.

 When some functionality specific to a platfrom is required, it can usually just be split into a `.native.js` file for the native functionality.

-A new repo, extending this one will provide a a boilerplate project using this approach together with Redux. _Still work in progress._
+However, I would like to create a project generator which will create a new project based on this structure.

 ## Contribution
 Your contibution is of course welcome.
 Simply create a pull request with a good description and I'll review it as soon as I can.